 Preparation of the dough for Kerala Porotta

 First, mix all the ingredients without adding any water.
 Mix well for a minute.
 Now, sprinkling water gradually, makes a soft dough from it.
 Knead the dough thoroughly for about 10 minutes.
 Grease the dough with some oil.
 Then cover it with a damp cloth and leave it for 2 hours.
-After two hours divide the dough into 12 to 16 equal-sized balls.
+After two hours divide the dough into 12 to 16 equal-sized balls, grease it fully with oil.
 Then cover the dough balls again with a damp cloth for about half an hour.

 Step 2 – Making of Kerala Porotta homely style